hsmalley/velvet-chains-ttrpg/obsidian-templates/gm-guide.md

 Provide sample language for “fiction” declarations and scene negotiation.
 Offer examples of tone checks, debrief rituals, or fade-to-black cues.

 ---

+## 🎴 Strings & Entanglements Toolkit

+Outline how Strings flow between NPCs and PCs in this arc.
+- When to grant Strings for tenderness or transgression.
+- Cost of burning Strings for Advantage, Hope, or narrative authority.
+- Entanglement triangles or polycules to spotlight.

+---